Kahl am Main: Governance

-Community council
+Municipality council

 The council is made up of 21 council members, counting the mayor.

-(as at municipal election held on 2 March 2008)

 Coat of arms

-The community's arms might be described thus: Party per bend sinister wavy, the parting surmounted by a bend sinister wavy argent, azure a coney courant of the first in bend sinister, gules a demi-wheel spoked of six of the first couped in bend sinister.
+The municipality's arms might be described thus: Party per bend sinister wavy, the parting surmounted by a bend sinister wavy argent, azure a coney courant of the first in bend sinister, gules a demi-wheel spoked of six of the first couped in bend sinister.

-The community of Kahl lies on a bend in the river Main, and this is referenced by the bend sinister wavy (slanted wavy stripe) in the arms.
-This also refers to the river Kahl, which is part of the community's name.
-The tinctures argent and gules (silver and red) and the half-wheel refer to Electoral Mainz's former overlordship in the community.
-The silver hare recalls the Kahl dwellers’ nickname Sandhasen (“Sand Hares”) – sometimes also Sandbauern (“Sand Farmers”) – arising from the community's lower crop yields than in other Main communities due to the sandy soil.
+The municipality of Kahl lies on a bend in the river Main, and this is referenced by the bend sinister wavy (slanted wavy stripe) in the arms.
+This also refers to the river Kahl, which is part of the municipality's name.
+The tinctures argent and gules (silver and red) and the half-wheel refer to Electoral Mainz's former overlordship in the municipality.
+The silver hare recalls the Kahl dwellers’ nickname Sandhasen (“Sand Hares”) – sometimes also Sandbauern (“Sand Farmers”) – arising from the municipality's lower crop yields than in other Main municipalities due to the sandy soil.
 Since 1806 the place has belonged to Bavaria, which is reflected in the tinctures argent and azure (blue).

 The arms have been borne since 19 July 1960.